Heat transfer in solids is a thermal conduction process that is governed by the equation

 - Q is the volumetric heat source (W/m3)

-- T is the Temperature field (K)
+- T is the Temperature field (K).

 Constitutive equation

-Heat flux density due to conduction is given by Fickβs law of diffusion:
+Heat flux density due to conduction is given by Fickβs law of diffusion

 where ΞΊ is the thermal conductivity of the material (W/m2K).

-The governing equation becomes:
+The governing equation (1) then becomes

 ββtβTβ+ββ

-The weak form of solid mechanics is obtained by multiplying the partial differential equation in (3) with the test function
+The weak form of solid mechanics is obtained by multiplying the partial differential equation in (3) with the test function of Temperature field Tβ², and integrating over the whole domain Ξ© to get

 β«Ξ©βββtβTβTβ²dΞ©+β«Ξ©βββ